richardgatarski/GETlivecap/README.md

 To facilitate interoperability it is adviced to include all the tags, and their names, as used in the examples below.
 ### Basic XML-file
-This example is also available for testing purposes at https://www.westreamu.com/sandbox/GETlivecap-XML-test.xml (use XPATH: ```//caption``` for parsing)
+This example below is also available for testing purposes at https://www.westreamu.com/sandbox/GETlivecap-XML-test.xml (use XPATH: ```//caption``` for parsing)
 ```xml
 <?xml version="1.0" encoding="utf-8" standalone="yes"?>
 <caption>